-- 5. After step 3 or 4, scroll down and click the "Search" button at the bottom of the scroll bar. - 6.
-A list of all related documents will appear.
-Click on any item to view its contents.
+- 5. Scroll down and click the "Search" button. - A table of all related documents will appear.
+Click on any item to view its contents or download to your computer.

 How do I view general forms, permits, and data regarding permits and OGDPs?